 Separate joint venture entities providing joint venturers with an interest to net assets are classified as a joint venture and accounted for using the equity method.
-Refer to Note 1(mn) for a description of the equity method of accounting.

 Joint operations represent arrangements whereby joint operators maintain direct interests in each asset and exposure to each liability of the arrangement.
 The company's interests in the assets, liabilities, revenue and expenses of joint operations are included in the respective line items of the financial statements.